Jompda/tiledata/README.md

 # tiledata
 Provides an easy way of fetching map data as tiles from different sources.
+Relies on the browser environment.

 ## example
 Requires a `options.js` file in the folder.
 Template: